-Save when you purchase the Art + History: Evening Encores series!
+Save when you purchase the Art + History: Evening Encores summer series!

-If you’ve not experienced Paul Glenshaw’s daytime series Art + History, in which he examines great works of art in their historical context, now’s your chance.
-He reprises four of his most popular lectures in livestreamed evening programs through July and August.
+If you’ve not experienced Paul Glenshaw’s dynamic series Art + History, in which he examines great works of art in their historical context, now’s your chance.
+In this summer series, he reprises six of his earlier daytime sessions in livestreamed evening programs through June, July, and August.
 In each, he delves into the time of the artist, explores the present they inhabited, and what shaped their vision and creations, bringing the art and their creators to vivid life.
 Even if you’ve taken part in previous programs, you’ll find new insights in joining Glenshaw for another look at these timeless works.

 - If you register multiple individuals, you will be asked to supply individual names and email addresses so they can receive a Zoom link email.
 Please note that if there is a change in program schedule or a cancellation, we will notify you via email, and it will be your responsibility to notify other registrants in your group.

 - Unless otherwise noted, registration for streaming programs typically closes two hours prior to the start time on the date of the program.